doantrang9303/CheckLists-program/README.md

 Access the project through your web browser at http://localhost:9292

 ### Start Front-end:
-1. Open file .env and change config keycloak suitable for your local computer:
+1. Open file .env in ` CheckLists-program\Front-end\website\my-react-app` folder and change config keycloak suitable for your local computer:

    * VITE_KEYCLOAK_URL =http://localhost:8080`